tanzima-sultana/RAG/README.md

 - `RERANK_K` — candidates retrieved before reranking down to `K`

 The same variables are set in `load_test.sh` for the serving run.

+## Known Issues / Failure Modes

+**Semantic chunking produces very small chunks.** Even at a low similarity threshold of 0.3, the semantic splitter yields chunks about a third the size of fixed and sentence-aware chunking (~70 vs ~210 characters).
+Smaller chunks inflate recall@5 because there are more of them to match, so semantic chunking's higher recall is not a fair win.
+Lowering the threshold further would merge unrelated sentences and blur chunk meaning, so it was left at 0.3.

+**Load-test latency is high.** Latency rises with concurrency (p50 2.9s → 4.8s, p99 3.3s → 6.7s from concurrency 5 to 10).
+A per-stage latency breakdown was not captured, so the exact split between retrieval and answer generation is not measured in this run.
+Adding that breakdown is the next step for characterizing where the time goes.

+**IVF underperforms at default settings.** IVF recall dropped to 0.84 at both 5K and 20K because `nprobe` was left at its default of 1 — each query searches only one of the 256 partitions.
+IVF is also under-trained below `39 × nlist` (~9,984) vectors, so at 5K it falls under the recommended training size.
+Both are configuration effects, not weaknesses in IVF itself.

+**Per-strategy eval sets are not cross-comparable.** A separate eval set is generated for each chunking strategy, so the questions differ across strategies.
+Comparisons within a strategy (index type, retrieval mode, dataset size) are controlled, but the chunking comparison across strategies is confounded by different questions.

+## Future Work

+- Run chunking and embedding in distributed mode on AWS to handle larger datasets
+- Improve latency under higher concurrency
+- Expand the benchmark with more runs across the full parameter grid
+- Sweep index parameters — IVF `nprobe` and `nlist`, HNSW `M` — to measure the recall/latency trade-off
+- Vary chunk size and overlap to study their effect on retrieval and answer quality